What is Payroll and how are Payroll Calculations done?

 In case you have a formal clearance and Full and Final process, try to keep it after the payroll payout date to reduce the workload.

-Educate your managers to communicate immediately if they receive a resignation or believe that they have an absconding employee.
+Also, educate your managers to communicate immediately if they receive a resignation or believe that they have an absconding employee.

-An exit process that ties into your payroll can reduce workload in managing exited employees.
+Moreover, an exit process that ties into your payroll can reduce workload in managing exited employees.

 Investment declarations